rafly-github/rafly.github.io/index.md

 layout: default
 ---

-# Welcome to My New Site!
+# Welcome to Tata Cipta Tama Website

-This is my homepage, now styled with the 'Minimal' theme.
+styled with the 'Minimal' theme.
 It's easy to write content using Markdown.

 - List item 1
 - List item 2